Mathsqrt2/RedirectionPanel/README.md

 ```

-Create an .env file and add the following variables
+Create an .env file in backend folder and add the following variables

 ```bash
 PORT=